 Which should you choose?
 As odd as it might seem, you can only expect a lot from a blade if it is paired with the right motor.
 For example, you might be doing a lot of cutting on materials of similar thicknesses, and think that a 10 ¼” blade is a good choice.
 It is, but only if that blade is partnered with a motor offering adequate horsepower to get through the thicker or harder materials.

 So, simply be aware of your intended use of the circular saw, and choose a blade and motor combo that will make it work.

 The adjustability of a blade simply means your option for changing the depth of the cut as well as the angle or “bevel”.
 Circular saws are going to offer a standard 2 ½” cut (as do all of the circular saws reviews above indicate).
 However, they can go as deep as 2 ¾”.

 The circular saw reviews also indicated when a saw could adjust from the stock 90 degrees to a bevel as low as 20 degrees or 45 degrees.

 These factors are crucial and you always want saws that can have a 0-degree maximum cutting depth and at least 45 degrees of a bevel.
 This ensures you cut precise bangles or miters.
-Don’t turn down one of the best circular saws because it is not capable of fine-tuned miters.
+Don’t turn down one of the circular saw because it is not capable of fine-tuned miters.
 Instead, purchase an actual miter saw that is designed for the full range and oddest combinations.

 Keep in mind, though, that the size and adjustability of any blade can be ruined or impaired by the wrong kind of blade, or a lower quality blade.